-- a) candidates should be in possession of a B degree; - b) development psychology and psychopathology should have been included in the curricula: - an academic selection according to the criteria as determined by the school, where an average of 65% in Psychology is set as a minimum during the first B degree.
-The complete academic record is however taken into consideration; and - d) a selection based on psychometric, personal and competency development as applicable in various programmes of the school.
+- a) candidates should be in possession of a B-degree; - b) development psychology and psychopathology should have been included in the curricula; - c) an academic selection according to the criteria as determined by the school, where an average of 65% in Psychology is set as a minimum during the first B degree.
+The complete academic record is however taken into consideration; and - d) a selection based on personal, social and skills development as applicable in various programmes of the school.